Ian Bradshaw

 Ian David Russell Bradshaw (born 9 July 1974) is a former Barbadian cricketer who played for the West Indies cricket team as a left-arm fast bowler.
 A former West Indies under-19s and Barbados captain, he was a notable member of the West Indies team that won the 2004 Champions Trophy, being named man of the match in the tournament's final, and scored the winning boundary.
 Bradshaw eventually picked up 78 wickets for the Windies at an average of 29.47 from 62 ODIs.

 Youth career

 Bradshaw captained West Indies under-19s during their 1993 tour of England, playing three youth Tests and two youth ODIs.

 Domestic career

-He played only six first class games for Barbados before he was named the side's new captain in December 2000.
-Bradshaw skippered the side for six games on their way to win the 2000–01 Busta Cup, Barbados' 17th first class title.
+He played only six first class games for Barbados before he was named the team's new captain in December 2000.
+Bradshaw skippered the team for six games on their way to win the 2000–01 Busta Cup, Barbados' 17th first class title.
 He later picked up six wickets in the 2004 Carib Beer Cup Challenge final, which Barbados won against Jamaica.